Pregnancy Trimester – What to Expect, How to Care What to Avoid?

 First Trimester

-What to expect?
+What should I expect?

-The first trimester after fertilization is when your body begins to cope with the presence of new life inside It.
-Be prepared to gain 3-4 pounds on average.
-Besides, since your body is still adapting to the changes, you might go through morning sickness followed by an intense craving for food and more frequent urination than usual.
+The first trimester after fertilization is when your body begins to cope with the presence of new life inside it.
+Be prepared to gain 3–4 pounds on average.
+Besides, since your body is still adapting to the changes, you might go through morning sickness, followed by an intense craving for food and more frequent urination than usual.

 It is also quite normal to experience constant fatigue and extreme mood swings ranging from unbridled joy in one moment to crushing sorrow the next.
 Your breasts may become tender, and both your breasts and skin might develop lines.
 But fear not.
-By the 3rd month, not only will nausea disappear, but you will enjoy a rise in energy, though a bit of dizziness may persist.
+By the third month, not only will nausea disappear, but you will also enjoy a rise in energy, though a bit of dizziness may persist.

-How to care?
+How do I care?

 It is essential to visit your doctor at least once every four weeks during these first three months, with additional visits put in if you suffer from high blood pressure.
 Apart from these regular visits, rush to your doctor immediately if you start bleeding or having cramps.
-It is vital to put together a proper diet plan and exercise routine in this period in consultation with a doctor.
+It is vital to put together a proper diet plan and exercise routine during this period in consultation with a doctor.

 Besides, you can also discuss your work environment, smoking, and drinking habits with your doctor, who will suggest the best way forward.
-But in general, these three months require you to have a lot of healthy food and to remain less active.
+But in general, these three months require you to eat a lot of healthy food and to remain less active.

-What to avoid?
+What should I avoid?

 Second Trimester

-What to expect?
+What should I expect?

 Popular wisdom considers it to be the most comfortable and enjoyable part of pregnancy.
 Indeed, watch yourself transform into beauty with glowing skin and bursting with a lot of vitality and energy.
-The only negatives in this period of your pregnancy are that you might feel a little bloated and might develop a tendency of constipation.
+The only negatives in this period of your pregnancy are that you might feel a little bloated and might develop a tendency toward constipation.

-How to care?
+How do I care?

 Also, make it a point to tell your doctor everything you sense about the baby, however unimportant or silly it might seem to you.
 Tell him all about your baby’s movements and all the other things you can think of.

-What to avoid?
+What should I avoid?

 Desist from taking long intervals between meals.
 Also, raw or undercooked food, including poultry and eggs, contaminated seafood, refrigerated or unpasteurized food, unwashed fruits, and vegetables, should strictly be off your food lists.
-Even prevent yourself from taking a massive amount of Vitamin A as too much of it can cause congenital disabilities in the baby.
+Even prevent yourself from taking a massive amount of vitamin A, as too much of it can cause congenital disabilities in the baby.

 Third Trimester

-What to expect?
+What should I expect?

 The most exciting part of these last months is the sudden spurt in movement your baby shows.
 You will be able to experience a baby kicking inside you!
 But, on the other hand, lack of calcium is a very common occurrence during this period.
-You might have swollen hands and feet, and also, there can be shortness of breath.
-Fatigue generally again makes a comeback!
+You might have swollen hands and feet, and there can also be shortness of breath.
+Fatigue generally makes a comeback!

-Sometimes, expectant mothers report indigestion and heartburn, but mostly, the reason behind it is anxiety.
+Sometimes, expectant mothers report indigestion and heartburn, but mostly the reason behind it is anxiety.
 The size of the baby and its position can also cause discomfort.
 As the last month of the third semester approaches, it is perfectly natural to feel some trepidation mixed with a strange joy since the day your baby will arrive in the world is inching closer.
 Savor the feeling!

-How to care?
+How do I care?

 In the 7th and 8th months, it is necessary to increase your visits to the doctor to twice a month and then go for a consultation every week before your baby is born.
 Monitor yourself carefully and report any abnormalities, especially burning, abdominal pain, and backache, to your doctor at once.
-Take small meals, intercepted by plenty of fluids.
+Take small meals, interrupted by plenty of fluids.
 It is a must to ensure that you are as comfortable as you can possibly be.

-What to avoid?
+What should I avoid?

 Once you pass through these nine eventful months, your bundle of joy will be in your arms, and you will be ready to take flight into a new phase of your life.